-- i.
-IA will monitor and ensure that contractor will follow any restriction on movement or advise on distancing as issued by government due to COVID-19 or any other infectious disease during the period of construction.
+IA will monitor and ensure that contractor will follow any restriction on movement or advise on distancing as issued by government due to Covid 19 or any other infectious disease during the period of construction.
 IA will request the details from the Contractor about the measures being taken to address the risks.
-This may include the following aspects as relevant - a.
+This may include the following aspects as relevant

+- a.
 Conducting pre-employment health checks - b. controlling entry and exit from site/workplace - c.
 General hygiene - d.
 Cleaning and waste disposal - e.
-Adjusting work practices - f. reviewing accommodation arrangements, to see if they are adequate and designed to reduce contact with the community - g. reviewing contract durations, to reduce the frequency of workers entering/exiting the site - h. rearranging work tasks or reducing numbers on the worksite to allow social/physical distancing, or rotating workers through a 24-hour schedule - i. providing appropriate forms of personal protective equipment (PPE) - j. putting in place alternatives to direct contact, like tele-medicine appointments and live stream of instructions. - k.
-Instances of spread of virus - I. Training and communication with workers - m.
-Communication and contact with community - ii.
-Request the Contractor to convene regular meetings with the project health and safety specialists and medical staff (and where appropriate the local health authorities), and to take their advice in designing and implementing the agreed measures.
+Adjusting work practices - f. reviewing accommodation arrangements, to see if they are adequate and designed to reduce contact with the community - g. reviewing contract durations, to reduce the frequency of workers entering/exiting the site - h. rearranging work tasks or reducing numbers on the worksite to allow social/physical distancing, or rotating workers through a 24-hour schedule - i. providing appropriate forms of personal protective equipment (PPE) - j.
+Instances of spread of virus - k.
+Training and communication with workers - I. Communication and contact with community